Super Bowl XLVIII: First half

 The Seahawks took complete control of the game right from the start.
 On the Broncos' first play after receiving the opening kickoff, center Manny Ramirez snapped the ball while quarterback Peyton Manning was shifting forward from shotgun formation in the process of calling an audible, resulting in the ball going past Manning into the end zone.
-Running back Knowshon Moreno recovered the ball to prevent a Seattle touchdown, but he was downed by defensive end Cliff Avril in the end zone for a safety to give the Seahawks an immediate 2–0 lead.
+Running back Knowshon Moreno recovered the ball to prevent a Seahawks touchdown, but he was downed by defensive end Cliff Avril in the end zone for a safety to give the Seahawks an immediate 2–0 lead.
 Avril's safety just 12 seconds into the game was the quickest score to start a game in Super Bowl history, surpassing the kickoff return by Devin Hester to start Super Bowl XLI seven years earlier.
 It also marked the third consecutive Super Bowl in which a safety was scored; the previous two times were when Tom Brady was flagged for intentional grounding in the end zone in Super Bowl XLVI and when Sam Koch gave up an intentional safety in the closing seconds of Super Bowl XLVII.
 Following the free kick, wide receiver Percy Harvin gained 30 yards on an end around run, then quarterback Russell Wilson completed back-to-back passes to wide receiver Jermaine Kearse for 18 yards to set up kicker Stephen Hauschka's 31-yard field goal, making the score 5–0.
-Denver was forced to a three-and-out on their next drive, and on Seattle's next drive, Wilson completed a 37-yard pass to wide receiver Doug Baldwin, leading to another Hauschka field goal, a 33-yarder, that increased Seattle's lead to 8–0.
-On the third play of Denver's ensuing possession, Manning was intercepted by safety Kam Chancellor, giving Seattle the ball on the Denver 37.
+The Broncos were forced to a three-and-out on their next drive, and on the Seahawks' next drive, Wilson completed a 37-yard pass to wide receiver Doug Baldwin, leading to another Hauschka field goal, a 33-yarder, that increased the Seahawks' lead to 8–0.
+On the third play of the Broncos' ensuing possession, Manning was intercepted by safety Kam Chancellor, giving the Seahawks the ball on the Broncos' 37-yard line.

-Aided by a 15-yard run from Harvin on the first play, Seattle quickly got the ball into the red zone going into the second quarter.
+Aided by a 15-yard run from Harvin on the first play, the Seahawks quickly got the ball into the red zone going into the second quarter.
 The Broncos' defense eventually managed to force an incomplete pass on third down, but cornerback Tony Carter was flagged for pass interference in the end zone, giving the Seahawks a new set of downs at the 1-yard line.
 Two plays later, running back Marshawn Lynch crashed into the end zone, hitting the line so effectively that he ended the play standing up, scoring on a 1-yard touchdown run and increasing the lead to 15–0.
 The Seahawks, in addition to a safety, became the fifth team in Super Bowl history to score on its first three offensive possessions (the others came in II, XXIX, XXX and XXXII).